ZuInnoTe/spring-boot-angular-example/backend/docs/BUILD.md

 The command has also other features (e.g. generate a report in different formats).
 Please check directly [its documentation](https://github.com/ben-manes/gradle-versions-plugin).

 Note: If your dependency has reached end-of-life (EOL), ie it is not maintained anymore, then this will command will NOT inform you.
-You need then check regularly if you dependencies have reached end-of-life and find alternatives yourself.
+You need then check regularly if you dependencies have reached end-of-life (e.g. on their web sites) and find alternatives yourself.

+You can partially find end-of-life dates on the crowd-sourced website https://endoflife.date